knapply/Development-Economics/HW/HW1.md

 ![Alt text](https://github.com/DocSynaptogenesis/Development-Economics/blob/master/HW/images/trial_run_screencap.png)

-To match this we need to convert our `data_frame` to a `matrix`, transpose the data, and store in a variable that we'll call `Score`.
+To match this we need to convert our `data_frame` to a `matrix`, transpose the data, and store it in a variable that we'll call `Score`.

 ``` r
 Score <- Score %>%